cairachel9/neural_art/README.md

 I was quite happy about my drawings until I saw this famous water lilly pond painting from Claude Monet in 1916:
 <img src="https://upload.wikimedia.org/wikipedia/commons/5/5d/Monet_Water_Lilies_1916.jpg" alt="Drawing" width="200"/>

 How can I draw like Monet?
-My art teacher didn't know how to paint impressionistically but I explore the internet and found people were publishing papers on transfering artist style onto a subject painting.
+My art teacher didn't know how to paint impressionistically but I explore the internet and found people were publishing papers and code on transfering artist style onto a subject painting.
 I happened to learn computer neural networks during this time and after some experimentation, I was able to apply Monet's style onto my water pond picture.

 <img src="images/style_transfer/best_pond_monet.jpg" width="200" />